 Nominations for the Showstopper Challenge are now open and entering could not be easier.
 Here's exactly what you need to do to apply:

-- Get copies of signed consent forms (over 16 or under 16) obtained from the parents or guardians of all the performers
+- Download copies of our consent forms (over 16 (PDF, 0.2 MB) or under 16 (PDF, 0.1 MB)) and ensure they are signed by the parents or guardians of all the performers.

 - Create a video of the performance or showcase (5 minutes maximum) supplied in MOV/MPEG-4/WMV format.